 Templates for JWST Cycle 1 Proposal PDF attachments:

 Note: The templates have intentionally different margins, to accommodate about the same amount of text per page.

-Proposers are encouraged to follow the Getting Started Guide in planning and submitting their proposals.
+Proposers are encouraged to follow the Getting Started with JWST Proposing in planning and submitting their proposals.
 Proposers should also be familiar with the policies on data rights, duplications, and other important topics covered in JWST General Science Policies.A proposal consists of a completed APT proposal form and an attached PDF file.
 Template files (above) are available in several popular word-processing environments for the creation of the PDF file.
 Your PDF Attachment should obey the page limits given below section.
 There is a limit on the total number of pages, as well as on the amount of text in the ‘Scientific Justification’ section.

 The entire PDF attachment must be anonymized, in accordance with the guidelines specified in JWST Cycle 1 Anonymous Proposal Review.

 Please remember to complete this section.
 The tree editor in APT shows a separate, free-format text box to provide this information.
 See JWST Cycle 1 Anonymous Proposal Review for further guidance.
 Do not add a Team Expertise and Background section within the PDF submission.
 This text will break the anonymity of the review, which would be a flagrant compliance violation and subject to disqualification of the proposal before the review-panel stage.
 STScI will not redact PDFs.